ywangd/Pythonista-Script-Index/README.md

 The current supportted file types are:
 * Single Python file - it is simply copied to the destination folder
+    * The client should always check whether a same name pyui file is available at the same url and download it if one exists.
 * Single zip file - all contained files are extracted into a folder and place into the destination folder